plokhotnyuk/jsoniter-scala/README.md

 ## How to develop

-Feel free to ask questions in [chat](https://gitter.im/plokhotnyuk/jsoniter-scala), open issues, or contribute by creating pull requests (fixes and improvements to docs, code, and tests are highly appreciated).
+Feel free to ask questions in [chat](https://gitter.im/plokhotnyuk/jsoniter-scala), open issues, or contribute by creating pull requests (improvements to docs, code, and tests are highly appreciated).

+Currently, the `gh-pages` branch contains a lot of historycal data of benchmark results, so to avoid cloing 10Gb of them use `--single-branch` branch option to fetch sources only.

 If developing on a fork, make sure to download the git tags (required by the sbt build):
 ```sh